-For purposes of the statement of net assets, cash and interest-bearing deposits include all demand accounts, savings accounts, and certificates of deposits of the Assessor.
+For purposes of the statement of net position, cash and interestbearing deposits include all demand accounts, savings accounts, and certificates of deposits of the Assessor.

 Capital Assets

 Capital Assets, which include property, plant and equipment, are reported in the governmental activities column in the government-wide financial statements.
 Capital assets are capitalized at historical cost or estimated cost if historical cost is not available.
 Donated assets are recorded as capital assets at their estimated fair market value at the date of donation.
 The Assessor maintains a threshold level of \$2,500 or more for capitalizing these assets.